bloxbean/yaci/docs/README.md

-# What's Yaci Core
+# What's Yaci

-Yaci Core implements Cardano's mini protocol in Java.
+Yaci implements Cardano's mini protocol in Java.
 It enables Java application to directly connects to a local or remote Cardano node to retrieve data and do various operations supported through mini protocol.

 It's packaged as a library which can be used in any Java application through a maven or gradle dependency.

-## Components in Yaci Core
+## Components in Yaci

 The followings are the main components in Yaci Core.